vedantchandra/wdtools/docs/install.rst

 Downloading and Installing wdtools
 ++++++++++++++++++++++++++++++++++++

 Please note that wdtools is only supported and tested for Python 3.7 and 3.8.
-The installation will load particular versions of certain libararies like ``numpy`` and ``tensorflow``.
-Therefore, it is strongly recommended that you use ``wdtools`` in its own virtual environment using a manager like ``conda``.
+The installation will load specific versions of libararies like ``numpy`` and ``tensorflow`` to ensure that all the libraries play well together.
+Therefore, it is strongly recommended that you install and use ``wdtools`` in its own virtual environment using a manager like ``conda``.
+If you use ``conda``, make sure to proceed with installation only once you've activated the ``conda`` environment you want to use ``wdtools`` within.

 The simplest way to install wdtools is to clone the GitHub repository into any directory of your choice: